 With the Fund's cautious positioning with regards to return seeking assets, diversifying opportunities remain a key focus for risk management.
 During the quarter, while adding exposure to global equities, the Fund increased its bias towards value and quality factors.
 The Fund retains:

-- A range of FX exposures including the US Dollar and some emerging market currencies; - Stock selection alpha through the Australian Ethical SRI Fund and Trillium Global Sustainable Opportunities Fund. - The Fund also maintains exposure to a select group of sustainable infrastructure stocks which are leveraged to the broader trend towards sustainability, while trading at a significant discount to NAV.
+- Stock selection alpha where equity holdings are concentrated in high quality 'value' companies which have strong balance sheets and highly resilient operating models.
+Notwithstanding the resurgence of growth-style equities throughout 2023 and early 2024, we expect value and quality factors to be rewarded in a prolonged environment of higher-for-longer interest rates. - A range of FX exposures including the US Dollar and some emerging market currencies; - The Fund also maintains exposure to a select group of sustainable infrastructure stocks which are leveraged to the broader trend towards sustainability, while trading at a significant discount to NAV.